hospital bag essentials guide

 6. Snacks and water

 Pack snacks for energy during labor, and bring a bottle of water that you can refill every day.
-Snacks also kept me satiated for a bit when my husband was outside getting food for me, and I packed the ones I liked: granola bars, trail mixes (mostly for my husband who loved nuts), Goldfish crackers, and pretzel sticks.
+Snacks will also help when you're hangry and waiting for your hubby to get food for you.
+Some things you can munch on are granola bars, trail mixes (mostly for my husband who loved nuts), Goldfish crackers, and pretzel sticks.

 Tip: Choose a bottle that has a straw, or bring along your reusable straws for easier sips of water throughout the day